hinaazubairr/Project1/README.md

 # Project1
-This is my SQL Repository
+This is my SQL Repository.
+Author - Hina Zubair